Beef Bone Broth

 - 1 bunch Parsley

-Preheat oven to roast the beef bones at 350 for 30 minutes.
-I line my baking sheet with parchment paper and keep all of the grease that the roasted bones leave for me to add to the simmering broth.
+Preheat oven to roast the beef bones at 350 for 20 minutes.
+I line my baking sheet with parchment paper and keep all of the delicious fat that the roasted bones leave for me to add to the simmering broth.

-After roasting, transfer the bones to a large stock pot.
+After roasting, transfer the bones to bowl of your slow cooker.
 Add enough filtered water to fully cover them.
 I use approximately 5 gallons of locally sourced spring water.

 Roughly chop the vegetables.
 I don't even peel mine.
 I just make sure they are free of dirt and toss them in.